 Water samples from the residential wells included in the monitoring program will be taken on an annual basis.
 Where possible, samples will be taken from the wells prior to any treatment systems such as water softeners.
 Water samples will be analyzed for the parameters included in the indicator and comprehensive list of Schedule 5, of the Landfill Standards (the same target parameter list for on-site monitoring wells).
-A vulnerability assessment of the downgradient domestic water supply wells will be conducted at the time of the ECA application to assess which wells are potentially at risk.

-Maintenance of Monitoring System 14.3
+14.3 Maintenance of Monitoring System